Emergency medical services in the United States: Medical control

 EMS providers work under the authority and indirect supervision of a medical director, or board-certified physician who oversees the policies and protocols of a particular EMS system or organization.
 Both the medical director and the actions they undertake are often referred to as "Medical Control".

 Equipment and procedures are necessarily limited in the pre-hospital environment, and EMS professionals are trained to follow a formal and carefully designed decision tree (more commonly referred to as a "protocol") which has been approved by Medical Control.
 This protocol helps ensure a consistent approach to the most common types of emergencies the EMS professional may encounter.
 Medical Control may take place on-line, with the EMS personnel having to contact the physician for direction delegation for all Advanced Life Support (ALS) procedures, or off-line, with EMS personnel performing some or all of their ALS procedures on the basis of protocols or "standing orders".
 The NHTSA curriculum remains the Standard of Care for EMS organizations in the US.

 Vehicles

-Ambulances
+Ground ambulances

 Ambulances in the United States are defined by federal KKK-1822 Standards requirements, which define several categories of ambulances.
 In addition, most states have additional requirements according to their individual needs.